 NEW YORK STATE UNIFORM FIRE PREVENTION AND BUILDING CODE

 The Uniform Code is promulgated by the State Fire Prevention and Building Code Council pursuant to Article 18 of the Executive Law, and is in effect throughout the State (except in New York City).
-Since January 1, 2003, the Uniform Code has included several sub-units.
-These sub-units are currently found in Parts 1220 to 1226 of Title 19 of the NYCRR and in the following publications, which have been incorporated by reference in those Parts:
+The Uniform Code includes several sub-units currently found in Parts 1220 to 1227 of Title 19 of the NYCRR and in the following publications, which have been incorporated by reference in those Parts:

 Residential Code of New York State (Part 1220),

 Building Code of New York State (Part 1221),

 Plumbing Code of New York State (Part 1222),

 Mechanical Code of New York State (Part 1223),